Panzerschrek/U-00DC-Sprache/source/docs/en/standard_library.rst

 ********************

 Some *ustlib* functions are implemented by Ü compiler itself.
-These functions are implemented in *ll* files in *src* sub directory.
+These functions are implemented in *ll* files in *src* sub-directory.
 These *ll* files are compiled during Ü Compiler compilation and embedded in it.
 So, it's strictly recommended to use *ustlib* shipped together with Ü compiler, to avoid possible mismatches in these functions.